flyandi/BitsyOSD/README.md

 ## Features

-Currently BitsyOSD implements the following values in a fixed layout that is partially configurable or can be easily adapted via the code.
+Currently BitsyOSD implements the following values in a fixed layout that is configurable and can be easily adapted to your needs:

 * Speed
 * Altitude (ASL, AGL)
-* Heading
+* Heading (AGH, BGH)
 * Simple Variometer
 * Traveled Distance
 * Home Heading Indicator